jmmack/metatranscriptomic-tools/diamond_to_seed/README.md

 On Agrajag:
-DIAMOND in installed in `/Volumes/data/bin/diamond` The SEED database (pre-formatted for DIAMOND) is `/Volumes/data/SEED_database/subsys4.dmnd`
+DIAMOND in installed in `/Volumes/data/bin/diamond` Scripts installed in `/Volumes/bin/diamond-program/` (check with github version for updates) The SEED database (pre-formatted for DIAMOND) is `/Volumes/data/SEED_database/subsys4.dmnd`

 ### Running a DIAMOND search